Objective trajectories in hybrid classical-quantum dynamics: Main features of hybrid dynamics in qubit toy models

 To compute the variance of the position for the populations, we notice that the number of jumps $N_{\text{jump}}$ is distributed according to a binomial distribution, and its variance is given by $\sigma_{\text{jump}}^2 = n P_{\text{jump}} \left( 1 - P_{\text{jump}} \right)$.
 Then, keeping the other terms constant in Eq.~\eqref{eq:average_pos_SG_nondiag}, we have

 As we noticed before, the CQ state starts in position $q=0$ with momentum $p=0$, and roughly starts moving only after $t = \tau$, that is, the time interval before a momentum jumps occurs (on average).
 As a result, the standard deviation of the populations needs to be modified so as to account for this delay, and we find that for both $u_0$ and $u_1$ the standard deviation is given by $\sigma_q (t - \tau)$, at least for $t \gg \tau$.
 As a final remark we notice that also in this model, like in the previous one, the average energy, as computed by averaging the operator $H(z) = H_C(z) + H_I(z)$ over the classical and quantum degrees of freedom, is not conserved.
 Perhaps surprisingly, though, the energy increases from the initial time until it saturates at a positive value, see Fig.~\ref{fig:SG_nondiag_energy}.
+This is due to the form of the Lindblad operators considered, which flip a $\ket{0}$ state into a $\ket{1}$ and vice versa, and thus create, after an initial transient, an equilibrium between four possible states in the classical phase-space, highlighted in the last panel of Fig.~\ref{fig:SG_non_diag_evo}.
+In this equilibrium, we find that the kinetic energy receives a contribution by those states associated with non-zero momentum, while the potential energy equilibrates since the contribution from the term $u_0$ is proportional to that of $u_1$, but with opposite sign (see the first panel of Fig.~\ref{fig:SG_non_diag_var}, and the above discussion on the expected value of the position).